-Kerry McInnis is the winner of the 2019 Salon des Refusés, Holding Redlich People's Choice Award, with her portrait, Drawn In Steel (Harrie Fasher).
+Kerry McInnis was the winner of the Salon des Refusés, Holding Redlich People's Choice Award, with her portrait, Drawn In Steel (Harrie Fasher), in 2019.

 2018: Calleen Art Award, Finalist; Goulburn Art Award, Finalist; Fleurieu Art Prize, Finalist; Black Swan Prize for Portraiture, Finalist; NSW Parliament Plein Air Painting Prize, Finalist